otto-de-legacy/varnishevent/doc/varnishevent.rst

-If the reader thread cannot obtain free data from the buffers -- meaning that the buffers are full and the writer thread has not yet returned free data -- then the reader discards the transaction that is currently reading from the Varnish log.
+If the reader thread cannot obtain free data from the buffers -- meaning that the buffers are full and the writer thread has not yet returned free data -- then the reader may wait up to the interval set by ``reader.timeout``, if it is non-zero.
+If the timeout is zero, or if it expires and no free data become available, the reader discards the transaction that it is currently reading from the Varnish log.
 No data are buffered from the transaction, leading to a loss of data in the varnishevent output.

 Thus the configuration determines the memory footprint of varnishevent, and whether the buffers are large enough to accomodate